-We are proud to be Arizona's #1 rated reverse mortgage lender by the BBB with a Perfect 5.0 Stars and A+ Exemplary Rating.
-We currently lend in 16 states including all of Arizona and Goodyear, AZ.
+All Reverse Mortgage, Inc. (ARLO™) is proud to be Arizona's #1 Rated Reverse Mortgage Lender by the BBB with a Perfect 5.0 Stars and A+ Exemplary Rating.
+We currently lend in 16 states and our headquartered in Southern Arizona.

 Goodyear Reverse Mortgage Facts